shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

         protected $apiKey = 'ay3456789gg234561234';

         public function init() {
             parent::init();

             // Width of the checkout area, ie. how wide you want the plugin to be
             $this->view->assign('shopWidth', 600);
         }
     }
     ?>

 This is the bare minimum.
-You can see that we do assign values to the view.
-The view needs the information `shopWidth` to know the width of your shop to calculate the size of the plugin.
-It needs one more information to do it's job: The actual total.
-Your shop should give the actual total the view and it will calculate the assumed roundup and format everything in a nice html snippet.
+You can see that we assign values to the view.
+The view needs the information `shopWidth` to know the width of your checkout layout to calculate the size of the plugin.
+It needs one more information to do it's job: The total sum to round up.
+Your shop should give the actual total to the view and it will calculate the assumed roundup and format everything in a nice html snippet.

 So what's left to do: